48 Hours in Rome: The Ultimate Weekend Itinerary

 Afternoon – Castel Sant’Angelo & Spanish Steps

-Walk along the Tiber River to Castel Sant’Angelo, then climb the Spanish Steps for fantastic city views.
+Walk along the Tiber River to Castel Sant’Angelo.
+Then, climb the Spanish Steps for fantastic city views.
 Stop nearby for espresso and pastries to recharge.

 Evening – Sunset at Gianicolo Hill & Farewell Dinner

-End your Roman weekend with panoramic views from Gianicolo Hill, then enjoy a farewell dinner in a classic Roman trattoria, sampling carbonara, cacio e pepe, and local wines.
+End your Roman weekend with panoramic views from Gianicolo Hill.
+Then, enjoy a farewell dinner in a classic Roman trattoria, sampling carbonara, cacio e pepe, and local wines.

 Quick Tips for 48 Hours in Rome